A Machine Learning Approach to Enhancing eROSITA Observations: Methods

 The goal of our work is to create an algorithm capable of predicting a high quality observation from a lower quality observation.
 To do so, we must train the algorithm using pairs of observations.
 The galaxy cluster observations are therefore split in two categories, mock \textit{eROSITA} observations and super observations.
 The mock \textit{eROSITA} observations begin with a field of view and resolution matching that of \textit{eROSITA}, with a field of view of roughly 1 degree and a pixel size of 9.6 arcseconds.
 The observation time of these images is 2 ks.
 Expected background particle emission, instrument response, and point spread function are simulated using the \texttt{SIXTE} software \citep{SIXTE}.
 The super observations have the same detector area, field of view, and resolution as the \textit{eROSITA} observations, but are background-free, lack any instrument response or point spread function, and have an observation time of 10 ks.
 Because our over-arching goal is to accurately predict follow-up observations including line-of-sight AGN sources, AGN sources within 10 Mpc of the central galaxy cluster are included in our super observations.

 A background-subtracted \textit{eROSITA} observation set, which we refer to as \textit{eROSITA}-NR, is used as a baseline to compare prediction effectiveness to a non-machine learning method.
 The per-pixel background is defined as the mean of all nonzero pixels in an annulus with an inner radius of 140 pixels and a width of 5 pixels.
 This annulus range is sufficiently large to be exterior to all of the clusters' $R_{500c}$ radii in our data set.
+This is important, because we use the $R_{500c}$ radius, which is the radius in which the mass density of the cluster is 500 times the critical density of the Universe, and as a measure of the extent of the cluster.
 After the subtraction, all pixels with flux values less than zero are set to zero.

 Each observation is divided into three energy bands, corresponding to soft X-rays (0.5-1.2 keV), medium X-rays (1.2-2.0 keV), and hard X-rays (2.0-7.0 keV).
 These bands were chosen following the definitions of the \textit{Chandra}/ACIS science and source detection energy bands\footnote{https://cxc.harvard.edu/csc/columns/ebands.html}, and also to take advantage of the different spectral behavior of AGN, ICM, and \textit{eROSITA} particle background.
 The frequency of the photons is known exactly for super observations, but for mock \textit{eROSITA} observations photons are sorted by their observed \textit{eROSITA}-defined channel number (PHA channel).
 The soft, medium, and hard X-rays are divided by the PHA bands 74-177, 178-274, and 275-722 respectively.
 Due to memory constraints, we only used the inner 256$\times$256 pixels of each image.
 This reduces the field of view to 40.96 arcminutes, but leaves the resolution unchanged.
 A summary of the observation image information is shown in Table \ref{tab:image_facts}.
+An example cluster, seen via mock \textit{eROSITA}, \textit{eROSITA}-NR, prediction, and super observations, is shown in Figure \ref{fig:example_results}.